dasiths/dasiths.github.io/_posts/2018-04-24-what-does-durable-azure-functions-solve.md

 Before durable functions, there were a couple of ways of solving this.

-1.  **Have a separate orchestrator function and let it handle the workflow.**
+1.  **Have a separate orchestrator function and let it handle the work flow.**

     *   The orchestrator functions needs to be running the entire duration of the process.
 This ends up costing more because we have two functions running at the same time.